Kevin Spacey rushed to hospital fearing ‘heart attack’ at Uzbekistan film festival

 “Everything turned out to be completely normal, and I’m grateful it’s not anything more serious.
 But it also made me really take a moment and think about how fragile life is – for all of us.”

-The Sun reports that it was feared that Spacey may be having a heart attack; however, doctors later gave him the all-clear.
+The Sun reports that it was feared that Spacey may have been having a heart attack; however, doctors later gave him the all-clear.

 “Mr Spacey was taken to a medical centre over health concerns,” a source close to the actor reportedly told The Sun.